jupidity/inverse-kinematics/README.md

 when computation took too long.

-A better node would hard code the required matrices and use numpy to perform computation during runtime.
+A better node would retreive the homogeneous transformation matrices from the parameter server for re-usability, and use numpy for matrix calculations to improve execution speed.
 Since this exercise was more focused on finding the mathematical solution to the inverse kinematics problem, I concluded with the Sympy solution.

-Additionally, there are moments in the simulation where the arm adjusts its ee orientation by `pi` about the `z_G` axis before continuing its trajectory.
-This is likely due to not specifying a correct quadrant for joint angle solutions.
-A better IK node would be more informed when choosing between equivalent solutions for ee orientation so the final motion would not make unnecessary adjustments.
+Additionally, there are moments in the simulation where the arm adjusts its ee orientation by pi about the z_G axis before continuing its trajectory.
+This is likely due to not specifying a single quadrant for joint angle solutions.
+A better IK node would compute all working joint angle configurations and return the one with minimal joint difference from the previous state.